James Farley: Later life

 After leaving office in 1940, Farley was named chairman of the board of the Coca-Cola Export Corporation.
 Farley held this post until his retirement in 1973.
 Roosevelt considered appointing Farley as director of the Relief and Rehabilitation Commission during World War II, but decided against it.
 In 1943, knowing he would not be allowed to participate in the war effort, Farley moved with Bess to New York City, where he would live in the Waldorf-Astoria Hotel for the remainder of his life.
 Between 1953 and 1956, he would serve on the Hoover Commission with his Waldorf neighbor, former president Herbert Hoover, although his work for Coca-Cola occupied most of his time.

 Farley remained the chairman of the New York Democratic Party after his resignations.
 In 1941, he was encouraged by allies to run for Mayor of New York City.
 He declined, but supported William O'Dwyer's failed campaign against La Guardia, delivering several speeches accusing La Guardia of being a communist.
 Farley faced a final political battle with Roosevelt in 1942, when the president intervened to promote a pro-New Deal candidate, James M. Mead, over Attorney General John J. Bennett Jr. Bennett was victorious at the state convention with Farley's help, but this was a Pyrrhic victory, as Bennett's poor relationship with organized labor caused him to lose to Republican Thomas E. Dewey.
 Farley would resign as chairman on June 8, 1944.
 After a failed attempt to thwart Roosevelt from seeking a fourth term, Farley largely retired from politics.
 He would make one final attempt to seek office in 1958 with an abortive campaign to run for the United States Senate seat being vacated by Irving Ives.
 In 1965, Farley served as the campaign chairman for the failed first Mayoral bid of Abraham Beame, who would go on to be the first practicing Jewish Mayor of New York in 1973.

 On November 6, 1947, Farley was the first ever guest to appear on NBC's Meet the Press program.
+In 1962 Farley was a member of a fundraising committee organized by the Cuban Families Committee for Liberation of Prisoners of War, which sought to raise money to pay the ransom set by Fidel Castro for the release of those taken captive as a result of the Bay of Pigs Invasion.
 On October 26, 1963, Tuskegee University conferred upon Farley the honorary degree of Doctor of Laws for his "many contributions to public life" and for his "distinguished possession of the private personal virtues".
 He was given the Laetare Medal by the University of Notre Dame in 1974.

 On June 9, 1976, Farley died in his suite at the Waldorf Astoria.
 The last surviving member of Roosevelt's cabinet, he was interred at the Gate of Heaven Cemetery in Hawthorne, New York.